Kong/docs.konghq.com/app/_src/gateway-operator/get-started/konnect/create-route.md

 ---

 {:.note}
-> The following examples require you to have `jq` installed on your machine.
-You can use the [Konnect UI](https://cloud.konghq.com) to configure services and routes if you cannot install `jq`.
+> These examples require that you have `jq` installed on your machine.
+You can also use the [Konnect UI](https://cloud.konghq.com) to configure services and routes.

 Your `DataPlane` should now be running, but there are no routing rules to tell {{ site.base_gateway }} how to proxy traffic.
 In this tutorial we will use the Konnect API to configure and test routing.

-## Prerequisites
+## Before you begin

 1. Visit the Gateway Manager section of Konnect and fetch your control plane ID.
 This is available on the _Data Plane Nodes_ page next to the _Control Plane ID_ label.
 Export a variable that contains this value: